-Key intranet design principles include:
+Core intranet design best practices include:

 ✔ User-centric and intuitive interfaces: Employees should be able to easily find information, complete tasks, and collaborate without unnecessary friction.